 Again, be honest in answering this question—don't choose a classic from your literature class or a piece of philosophy just because you think it will make you seem smarter.
 Writing fluently and passionately about a book close to you is always better than writing shakily or generally about a book that doesn't inspire you.

 Avoid slipping into clichés or generalities.
 Take this opportunity to really examine an experience that taught you something you didn't previously know about yourself, got you out of your comfort zone, or forced you to grow.
-Sometimes it's better to write about something that was hard for you because you learned something than it is to write about something that was easy for you because you think it sounds impressive.
+Sometimes it's better to write about something that was hard for you because you learned something than it is to write about something that was easy for you because you think it sounds admirable.
 As with all essay questions, the most important thing is to tell a great story: how you discovered this activity, what drew you to it, and what it's shown you about yourself.

 Check out our video on perfecting your college essay:

 We can help you write an incredible application essay for your dream school!
 Call 800-866-0445 to book your one-on-one Essay Review with a former Ivy League admissions officer.